 - You will get put in a holding cell.
 If there are a lot of arrests, you may not be processed immediately.

-- Firstly, you will answer some questions, such as what is your legal name, street address, date of birth and contact person.
+- Firstly, you will answer some questions, such as what your legal name is, street address, date of birth and contact person.

 - They’ll also ask about your medical and psychological history.